docsmatter/docsmatter.org-obsolete/content/about.md

 My name is Vladimir Likhanov.
 I'm a translation manager, CCMS (Component Content Management Systems) administrator, and technical writer with over 18 years of professional experience in creating software documentation.
 I love researching new technologies, finding their best use cases, and turning them into useful information sources for end users and developers.

-In my current position, I work with the software and QA engineers to plan, develop, and write various documentation for complex IT projects in English and German.
+In my current position at a German software company, I work with the developers and QA engineers to plan and write various documentation for complex IT projects in English and German.
 I’m responsible for creating and maintaining the company's online help, user and administrator manuals as well as installation guides, system requirements, release notes, and API documentation.

 [Dowload Resume](/pdfs/resume.pdf)